WordPress/gutenberg/CONTRIBUTING.md

 ### PHP Testing

 Tests for PHP use [PHPUnit](https://phpunit.de/) as the testing framework.
-Before starting, you should install PHPUnit and have a copy of [WordPress Develop](https://github.com/WordPress/wordpress-develop) available.
+Before starting, you should install PHPUnit and have a copy of [WordPress Develop](https://github.com/WordPress/wordpress-develop) available and setup a [`wp-tests-config.php`](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/#setup) file.
 If the Gutenberg plugin is installed in the context of a WordPress Develop site, you can run `phpunit` directly from the command-line.
 Otherwise, you will need to specify the path to WordPress Develop's test directory as an environment variable:

 ```
 WP_TESTS_DIR=/path/to/wordpress-develop/tests/phpunit phpunit
 ```

 Code style in PHP is enforced using [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).
-It is recommended that you install PHP_CodeSniffer and the WordPress-specific code standard ruleset using [Composer](https://getcomposer.org/).
+It is recommended that you install PHP_CodeSniffer and the [WordPress Coding Standards for PHP_CodeSniffer](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards#installation) ruleset using [Composer](https://getcomposer.org/).
 With Composer installed, run `composer install` from the project directory to install dependencies, then `composer run-script lint` to verify PHP code standards.

 ## How Designers Can Contribute